ajaykatoch1/32_Bit_MIPS_Processor/README.md

 # Issues
 	Ask him about flushing
 		- is it neccessary for this lab
-	Ask Sahil about jumping isntructions
+	Ask Sahil about jumping instructions
-		- ask if he can explain again about jr
+		- ask if he can explain again about jr MIPS instruction

 # Notes
 	- Will need to flush pipeline registers when jumping